edferretti/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

  ```

 > [!NOTE]
-> In the PowerShell example above, the guid specified to acquire the token (996def3d-b36c-4153-8607-a6fd3c01b89f) is the resource ID of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
-The example gets the client credential using the app secret, but the recommended way would be to rely on X.509 certificates.
+> In the PowerShell examples above, the guid specified to acquire the token (996def3d-b36c-4153-8607-a6fd3c01b89f) is the resource ID of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 ### Calling [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API OAuth2Flows